Ohio Security Deposit Law 2026: 30-Day Return, Interest & Double Damages

 Be specific about the purpose of each deposit to avoid confusion at move-out.

-Interest on Security Deposits
+Interest on Larger Security Deposits

 The 30-Day Return Rule: Ohio's Timeline Requirements